pbamberger/campfire/_pages/docs.md

 If you think a new category or tags should be used, make a comment on your PR for the reason why?

 Add you group name code from the author page template.
-If your Scout group is not already listed please mention int he PR.
+If your Scout group is not already listed, please mention in the PR.
 No personal authors please, please do by Scout group or Scout office for long term maintainability

 Step 4: Commit your changes.
-You cna do this multiple times, as you make a significant part of a change, or if you come back latter to improve on what you have done earlier
+You can do this multiple times, as you make a significant part of a change, or if you come back latter to improve on what you have done earlier

 Step 5: Submit a PR.
 Then sit back and await approval and publishing